Configure Service and Session Options

 Log Unknown Host-Bound Packets (For Releases 22.1.3 and later.)
 Configure the logging of unknown packets that are destined for a VOS IP address. - Disable

-Click to disable the logging. - Interval
+Click to disable logging. - Interval

 Enter the logging time.